 In fact, Revelstoke is home to the oldest ski club in Canada, dating from the 1890s.
-Downhill skiing took place on the mountain for more than 60 years until the lift was moved to Mount Mackenzie in 1969.
+Downhill skiing took place on the mountain for over 60 years until the lift was moved to Mount Mackenzie in 1969.
 Mount McKenzie is where Revelstoke Mountain Resort opened in December 2007 to provide greater access to the legendary powdered snow and the longest descent in North America.

 A National Park Pass is required to enter the park.
 You can buy a single entry into the park at the entrance gate or buy an annual pass.
 Find out more about the annual Discovery Pass for Canada’s National Parks.